Invariant Peano curves of expanding Thurston maps: Construction of

+It is possible to choose $\Gamma$ to be a pseudo-isotopy.
+This can be done explicitly by slightly altering the above construction.
 We do not work out the details here.
 It is however a direct consequence of the general theory of decomposition spaces.
 Namely it follows from the fact that every \emph{cell-like upper semicontinuous decomposition} of a $2$-manifold is \emph{shrinkable} \cite[Theorem 25.1]{MR872468}.